fpessolano/FantasyFootball/README.md

 **What's next**
  - Complete scheduling for any number of teams.
- - Save and load a game
+ - Proper commenting
+ - A more realistic (probabilistic) algorithm using player statistics for determining the match result
  - Support for randomised leagues from existing teams (provided as a file)
- - A more realistic (probabilistic) algorithm using player statistics for determining the match result
+ - More than one league
  - A trained neural network to calculate the match result
- - More than one league
- - Proper commenting